Meshtastic vs MeshCore feature parity

 Room servers (hw_model === 'Room', contact type 3) are BBS nodes on the mesh.
 The companion radio must be connected over RF (BLE, serial, or TCP); MQTT does not carry room login/post.

-Posts: Outbound room posts use plain UTF-8 (TXT_TYPE_PLAIN) after login.
-Inbound SignedPlain pushes include a four-byte author prefix; the Rooms UI strips it.
+Posts: Outbound room posts use plain UTF-8 (TXT_TYPE_PLAIN) after login and are single-packet — mesh-client does not emit multi-part [i/N] room posts; over-limit text is blocked in the composer (same rationale as chat/DM).
+Inbound SignedPlain pushes include a four-byte author prefix; the Rooms UI strips it, and inbound multi-part from other clients is still merged for display.
 Posts appear in the Rooms tab (channel -2), not Chat channel pills.

-Sync: Firmware only pushes new posts after login (no history backfill).
+Sync: After login, the room server pushes posts newer than the companion sync_since watermark (ring buffer, typically ~32). mesh-client resets that watermark when the device has no local last-post time yet, then drains waiting messages.
 Auto-sync re-logs in on a timer while the radio stays connected (minimum 60 minutes per room, meshcoreRoomSyncScheduler.ts).
 Saved passwords: SQLite app_settings (same pattern as Meshtastic remote admin keys).
 Session clears on disconnect.

 Unread: Room BBS traffic increments the Rooms sidebar badge (meshcoreRoomsUnread.ts) and system-tray unread when backgrounded; it does not increment the Chat tab badge.